Tight bounds for the learning of homotopy \`a la Niyogi, Smale, and Weinberger for subsets of Euclidean spaces and of Riemannian manifolds: Contribution

+{In this article we establish} conditions on $\varepsilon$ and $\delta$ which, if satisfied, guarantee the existence of a radius $r>0$ such that the union of balls of radius $r$ centred at the sample $P$ deformation-retracts onto $\M$ (resp. $\Su$). {The set of pairs $(\varepsilon,\delta)$ that satisfy these conditions is depicted in Figure \ref{fig:graphCcr} {on the left}.
+The precise conditions are given in Propositions \ref{theorem:HomotopyNoiselessPositiveReach} and \ref{theorem:DeformRetractsTheoremForManifolds}. }

 Distinguishing the two one-sided Hausdorff distances seems natural to the authors, because in measurements one would expect the measurement error $\delta$ (with the exception of some small number of outliers) to be often smaller than the sampling density $\varepsilon$.
 Similar assumptions seem to be common in the learning community, see e.g. \cite{levin1998approximation}.
-Niyogi, Smale, and Weinberger made similar assumptions on the support of the measure from which they sampled.
-We achieved the following conditions on $\varepsilon$ and $\delta$ which, if satisfied, guarantee the existence of a radius $r>0$ such that the union of balls $\bigcup_{p\in P} B(p, r)$ deformation-retracts onto $\M$ (resp. $\Su$):
+Niyogi, Smale, and Weinberger \cite{niyogi2008} also made similar assumptions on the support of the measure from which they sampled.